-At the Cogburn Law Offices, an experienced Las Vegas medical malpractice lawyer will represent patients injured through negligent or reckless care and gross incompetence by medical professionals.
+At the Cogburn Law, an experienced Las Vegas medical malpractice lawyer will represent patients injured through negligent or reckless care and gross incompetence by medical professionals.
 The process of recovering against a doctor or hospital is complicated and can be overwhelming, but we understand this area of law and can help you through the process.

 The financial hardships from your injury are crippling enough.
 With lost wages and medical expenses draining the resources you have, the last thing you need to worry about is the cost of an attorney.
-At the Cogburn Law Offices, our Las Vegas personal injury lawyers do not collect any personal injury fees unless we collect on your behalf.
+At the Cogburn Law, our Las Vegas personal injury lawyers do not collect any personal injury fees unless we collect on your behalf.

 Medical Malpractice Resources: